Holiday Stress is Real!

 Do you wait until the last minute to get things done, end up stressed out, broke and overwhelmed at the holidays?
 Me too!
 It takes away all of the fun.

-When you start early with a plan and obviously stick with it, you’re much more likely to get things done with less stress.
+When you start early with a plan (and obviously stick with it), you’re much more likely to get things done with less stress.
 Start early, make a list, prioritize it, and check things off.
 I use my bullet journal for this.

 Schedule the important things in so you are less likely to procrastinate them.
 Pay attention to deadlines for ordering things in time for the holidays.